O365/python-o365/README.md

     - When authenticating with your own identity:

-        1. Instantiate an `Account` object with the credentials (client id and client secret) and specifying the parameter `auth_flow_type` to *"credentials"*.
+        1. Instantiate an `Account` object with the credentials (client id and client secret), specifying the parameter `auth_flow_type` to *"credentials"*.
+You also need to provide a 'tenant_id'.
 You don't need to specify any scopes.
         1. Call `account.authenticate`.
 This call will request a token for you and store it in the backend.
 No user interaction is needed.
 The method will store the token in the backend and return True if the authentication succeeded.

             For Example: